njs-guy/Generic-Stream-Counter/README.md

 Setting up an on-screen counter is easy, but constantly changing it is *annoying*.
 Generic Stream Counter makes a text file for OBS or Xsplit to update it automatically.
 From there, it can be stylized just like any other text source.

 # Branches
-- *Master:* The main, stable branch as per usual.
+- *Main:* The stable branch as per usual.
 - *Development:* Code currently in development and is likely to not fully work as intended.
 This branch will merge with the master when there is a new release.
 - *v.X.XX:* Source code of previous versions.